MayerMediaCo/MayerMediaCo2.0/src/pages/blog/planning-your-website.md

 There are actual benefits to having a server.
 Servers provide private real estate for your databases and business needs.
 This wills tore confidentially and safely, and give your viewers more of a peace of mind.
 You can query dynamic data by users in a database and give a custom experience sit for the individual message you are portraying.

 However, they do come with their own setbacks,  and need monitoring and maintenance in order to keep it running as smoothly as possible.
-Storing data on users can lead to catastrophes, like the recent Facebook situation where suddenly everyone knew where both you and your mother, and every your grandmother lived.
+Storing data on users can lead to catastrophes, like the recent Facebook situation where suddenly everyone knew where both you and your mother, and even your grandmother lived.
 Yikes.
 Servers can also slow down and affect site performance without proper handling or notice to failure.

 Great news!
 There are alternatives to this.